 Phase II of Commencement at Tufts consists of individual degree ceremonies and luncheons.
-Immediately following the Phase I All-University Commencement, individual department and school ceremonies will take place.
+Immediately following the Phase I All-University Commencement (Sunday, May 20), individual department and school ceremonies will take place.
 It is at these ceremonies that graduates’ names are announced and students are individually recognized.
 Phase II ceremonies for departments of the School of Arts and Sciences and for the School of Engineering are held in two waves: 11:30 a.m. – 1:00 p.m.; or 1:30 p.m. – 3:00 p.m.
 Please note that the ceremony for Cummings School of Veterinary Medicine will take place in Grafton at 3:00 p.m., and the ceremony for SMFA will take place at the Museum of Fine Arts in Boston at 6:00 p.m.
 Please see links to the right to Phase II information for each school.
-Tickets not required (except for the SMFA ceremony).
+(Maps and Parking) Tickets not required (except for the SMFA ceremony).

 Phase II ceremonies follow the all-university Phase I ceremony.
 Please see the appropriate school commencement site to the right.

 Former DuPont CEO Ellen J. Kullman, a Tufts alumna, will return to campus to deliver the commencement address to the Tufts University Class of 2018 on Sunday, May 20.
 Kullman will receive an Honorary Doctor of Science degree at the ceremony to be held at 9 a.m. on The Green on Tufts' Medford/Somerville campus.